-Triple Play Internet/TV/Phone services in Medellín are lower in cost than what you will find in the U.S. There are two major Internet and TV providers in Medellín that offer triple play Internet, TV and phone services: Claro and Tigo-UNE.
+Triple Play Internet/TV/Phone services in Medellín are lower in cost than what you will find in the U.S. There are three major Internet and TV providers in Medellín that offer triple play Internet, TV and phone services: Claro, Tigo-UNE and Moviestar.

-We currently have Claro’s Triple-Play service with 10 Mbps Internet, HD TV service with several hundred channels (over 30 in English) for two TVs and phone service.
+We currently have Claro’s Triple-Play service with 30 Mbps Internet, HD TV service with over 160 channels (over 30 in English) for two TVs and phone service with unlimited local calls.
 And I am very happy with the service as it is very reliable.
-The cost is only 173,249 pesos ($58) per month in an estrato four neighborhood.
+The cost is only 121,586 pesos ($32) per month in an estrato three neighborhood.

 In my experience, the Internet service with Claro has been more reliable than my Verizon FiOS service was in the United States and is much less expensive.

 Fruits and vegetables are inexpensive and plentiful in Medellín.
 And there are many exotic tropical fruits in Colombia that are hard to find in the U.S. Out of the different categories of grocery items, fruits and vegetables can be one of the cheapest categories.

 The farmers’ markets in Medellín such as Plaza Minorista or small neighborhood tiendas found throughout the city typically have better prices for fruits and vegetables than the large grocery stores such as Exito or Jumbo.

 As an example of the price difference, three pounds of oranges at a tienda or farmers market that costs 2,000 pesos (60 cents) may cost about 4,500 pesos ($1.18) or more at a major grocery store.